Ajith-Kumar-Nelliparthi/Phi-2-FineTuning/README.md

 # Phi-2 Fine-Tuning
 ![alt text](image.png)

-This project focuses on fine-tuning the Phi-2 language model for custom tasks using deep learning techniques.
+This project focuses on fine-tuning the Phi-2 language model for custom tasks .
+The code is written in Python and utilizes the Hugging Face Transformers library for model fine-tuning

 ## Project Structure